Asynchronous Approximate Agreement with Quadratic Communication

 In an approximate (convex) agreement problem, the parties output approximately equal values in the convex hull of their inputs.
 The most classical example is approximate agreement in $\mathbb{R}$, where the inputs/outputs are in $\mathbb{R}$, and for some parameter $\varepsilon > 0$ the following hold: \begin{itemize} \item \textbf{\emph{validity:}} Each honest party output is between the minimum and \mbox{maximum honest inputs.} \item \textbf{\emph{$\bm{\varepsilon}$-agreement:}} If any honest parties $P_i$ and $P_j$ output $y_i$ and $y_j$, then $|y_i - y_j| \leq \varepsilon$. \end{itemize}

 Approximate agreement in $\mathbb{R}$ was introduced in 1985 by Dolev, Lynch, Pinter, Stark and Weihl \cite{dolev86}.
-Like byzantine agreement \cite{ds83,psl80,toueg}, in synchronous networks it is possible when $t < \frac{n}{2}$ with setup \cite{glw22}, but it is only possible when $t < \frac{n}{3}$ if the network is asynchronous \cite{aad04} or perfect security is desired \cite{dolev86}.
-What sets approximate agreement apart is that it is amenable to determinism.
-While deterministic byzantine agreement takes $t + 1$ rounds in synchrony \cite{ds83} and is impossible against even one crash in asynchrony \cite{flp85}, approximate agreement does not share these limitations.
+Like byzantine agreement, in synchronous networks it is possible against $t < \frac{n}{2}$ faults with setup \cite{glw22}, but only possible when $t < \frac{n}{3}$ if perfect (signature-free) security is desired \cite{dolev86} or the network is asynchronous.
+What sets approximate agreement apart is that it is determinism-friendly.
+While deterministic byzantine agreement takes $t + 1$ rounds in synchrony \cite{ds83} and is impossible with just one crash in asynchrony \cite{flp85}, approximate agreement does not share these limitations.
 Thus, approximate agreement protocols are customarily deterministic.

 In \cite{dolev86}, Dolev et al.\ achieve $\varepsilon$-agreement in $\mathbb{R}$ with a perfectly secure synchronous protocol secure against $t < \frac{n}{3}$ corruptions.
-Simplifying things slightly, in their protocol the parties estimate the diameter $D$ of their inputs (the maximum difference between any two inputs), and run for $\ceil{\log_2(\frac{D}{\varepsilon})}$ rounds.
-In each round each party sends its value to everyone, and with this the parties halve the diameter of their values.
-After $\ceil{\log_2(\frac{D}{\varepsilon})}$ rounds, the diameter is at most $2^{-\ceil{\log_2(D / \varepsilon)}} \leq \frac{\varepsilon}{D}$ of what it initially was, and thus $\varepsilon$-agreement is achieved.
+Simplifying things slightly, in their protocol the parties estimate the spread $S$ of their inputs (the maximum difference between any two inputs), and run for $\ceil{\log_2\frac{S}{\varepsilon}}$ rounds.
+In each round each party sends its value to every other party, and with this the parties halve the diameter of their values.
+After $\ceil{\log_2\frac{S}{\varepsilon}}$ rounds, the spread is at most $2^{-\ceil{\log_2(S / \varepsilon)}} \leq \frac{\varepsilon}{S}$ of what it initially was, and thus $\varepsilon$-agreement is achieved.
 They present an asynchronous version of this protocol as well, but only with the resilience $t < \frac{n}{5}$ as the parties can no longer wait to receive the value of each honest party in every iteration.